 Providing credit for participation in extracurricular but medically related programs already exists in the University of Arizona College of Medicine curriculum.
 Precedence has been established in the form of the popular Commitment to Underserved People (CUP) Program and the new Cardiopulmonary Resuscitation Teaching course (Med 896).
 In both of these electives, students begin the work of the elective prior to Year IV.

 As before, with these ideas and precedents in mind, and with the growing interest within the University of Arizona College of Medicine, we propose an academic-credit based research elective that can be taken prior to the senior year and therefore enhance research awareness, skills, and productivity during the continuum of medical school.
-This type of program will encourage more medical students to get involved in research and enable the students to graduate with "Distinction in Research".
+This type of program will encourage more medical students to get involved in research and enable the students to graduate with “Distinction in Research.”
 Ultimately, this experience will enhance a student's overall level of education and lead to greater care for future patients.
-Further, this program should serve to encourage more students to be interested in being at the forefront of medicine by being scientific physicians, as well as to help fill the gap in the decreasing numbers of translational physician-scientists.
+Further, this program should serve to encourage more students to be interested in being at the forefront of medicine by being scientific physicians, as well as to help fill the gap in the decreasing numbers of translational physician scientists.
 In doing so, the overall quality of health care and biomedical science for our nation will be improved.

-admission to the program in the beginning of spring of their first year or alternatively at a later time as long as they complete their research distinction requirements before graduation.
+In conclusion, the Medical Research Student Association* would like the research elective to be implemented in the spring semester, 2000.
+Ideally, participants in the program will apply for admission to the program in the beginning of spring of their first year or alternatively at a later time as long as they complete their research distinction requirements before graduation.
 We think that competency in research along with an understanding of how to critically read scientific journals and communicate research findings are important aspects of the medical educational process that will positively enhance our performance as future faculty, research scientists and/or practitioners.

 Appendix